nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 The application consists of 4 major packages: `api`, `business`, `persistence` and `ui`.
 They represent the different logical layers of the application.
-Within these layers there are packages for generall concerns (e.g. common businness exceptions) and packages for special domain concerns (e.g.
+Within these layers there are packages for general concerns (e.g. common business exceptions) and packages for special domain concerns (e.g.
 `com.example.sbms.business.foo` containing all `Foo` related components and services).
 Grouping classes in packages firstly by their layer and secondly by their functional affiliation allows us to selectively start parts of our application.
-This is very usefull for integration-scoped or even system-scoped tests.
-You could, as an example, start you application's API layer without having to have a database - or even a business layer - simply by telling Spring to only scane the `com.example.sbms.api` package for beans.
+This is very useful for integration-scoped or even system-scoped tests.
+You could, as an example, start your application's API layer without having to have a database - or even a business layer - simply by telling Spring to only scan the `com.example.sbms.api` package for beans.
 Missing dependencies can easily be mocked using Spring's own testing framework.

 The source folder of this application would look something like this: